kamthegod34/ml-audio-classifier/README.md

 Combining the `data.py` utility and the `model.py` setup we are able to train the dataset.
 As a sanity check, we first just train a mini-batch over one epoch this allows us to ensure that the model **can actually overfit**, ensuring that the model, chunking and the rest of the process are working properly.
 We then train the model across X amount of epochs and display all both train and validation sets accuracy and loss.

 #### Understanding how the model works
 To conceptually understand what the model does, I'll attempt to explain it in a clear manner.
 We begin at a single channel, which inversely relates to resolution, it is how much input from the tensors are we allowing into our model.
 As we pool the data we shrink our map and zoom out, making our resolution decrease but our channels increase, therefore we capture coarses features rather than finer ones: going from **shallower layers**(capture fine details) -> **deeper layers**(capture complex/abstract features).
 The model adjusts its weights - these can be thought of as cogs that decide how the model predicts - and after every layer it adapts improving on itself after each new feature.
 After the final pool we flatten the data, this means breaking down our X size tensors into [B, C] from in our case [B, C, 1 , 1].
-Conceputally, think about a long array of "tables" with size[1,1] which can therefore just be transformed into a normal array or in the case of pytorch a 2D tensor.
+Conceptually, think about a long array of "tables" with size[1,1] which can therefore just be transformed into a normal array or in the case of pytorch a 2D tensor.

-Although I used lots of documentation, an essential document that hleped me train my classifier was "https://docs.pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html"
+Although I used lots of documentation, an essential document that helped me train my classifier was "https://docs.pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html"

 #### Forward pass and backward pass
 Furthermore, a neural network you got forward pass, which in short just predicts + measures how wrong we are.
 Then there is the backward pass which is - figure out how to nudge each weight to make predictions less wrong.
 The forward pass does the math and compares the outputs using the **loss function** while the backward pass calculates how much each parameter contributed to each error, computes gradients(partial derivates wrt each weight) and then stores these gradients inside each parameter tensor.